getify/You-Dont-Know-JS/types & grammar/ch1.md

 ### Special Numbers

-The `number` type has several special values.
+The `number` type includes several special values.
 We'll take a look at each in detail.

 #### The Not Number, Number